Follow-up with Your Patients Sooner

 If you are using HRM, you will receive eNotifications automatically as hospitals enable eNotifications through HRM. eNotifications are an additional feature of HRM.

-If you are not using HRM and are practicing in LHINs 1 to 13 and are using an OntarioMD-certified EMR, please contact OntarioMD at firstname.lastname@example.org to sign up for HRM.
+If you are not using HRM and are using an OntarioMD-certified EMR, please contact OntarioMD at firstname.lastname@example.org to sign up for HRM.
 Once you've signed up to receive reports from HRM, you are positioned to take advantage of eNotifications as well.

 Answers to frequently asked questions about eNotifications can be found on the HRM Frequently Asked Questions page.